kubermatic/docs/content/kubermatic/master/tutorials-howtos/audit-logging/_index.en.md

 Since this setting is part of the cluster specification, you might have the requirement to avoid disclosing credentials used to access your log output targets (a company-wide logging system, for example).
 In those situations, it is recommended to set up a central forwarder in your seed cluster that is then used by fluentbit outputs.
 This is possible by e.g. setting up [fluentd](https://www.fluentd.org/) and using a [forward output](https://docs.fluentbit.io/manual/pipeline/outputs/forward).

+Be aware that the [API server network policy feature]({{< ref "../networking/apiserver-policies/" >}}) will block the sidecar from sending logs to an external output by default.
+You will need to set up a custom egress NetworkPolicy that matches the `app=apiserver` Pod label.
+The specific policy depends on where you are planning to send your logs (for example, an in-cluster service can be targeted via label matching, while external services will need to be allowed by IP address).

 An example configuration could look like this:

 ```yaml